joomengine/jcb-documentation/051-Dynamic-Router-Implementation-Explained.md

 **[00:11:56 → 00:13:59]**

-You’ll need to apply this custom router logic for the following Site Views:
+You'll need to apply this custom router logic for the following Site Views:

-* **Sermon (Series ID)** — Correct “sermon” → “series”.
+* **Sermon (Series ID)** — Correct "sermon" → "series".
 * **Sermon (Preacher ID)** — Ensure both values match (`preacher`).
 * **Category** — Add `true` to the `getVar` call to identify it as a category lookup.